MainulDip/JavaEveryday/java-lang-basic-103.md

 * Note: that lambda expressions can only be used to implement functional interfaces.
 So, have to define a functional interface first then implement the lambda block, then call.
 Or a Framework can define the Interface, consumer needs to define the implementation.

 * lambda body can contain zero, one, or more statements.
-* for single statement curly brackets are not mandatory and `return` is implicit
+* for single statement curly brackets are not mandatory and `return` is implicit...
 * return type of the anonymous function is the same as the type of the value returned within the code block, or void if nothing is returned.

 ```java